mvolkmann/blog/src/zig.md

 Zig does not support defining an interface to which structs must conform.

+Add the `packed` keyword before the `struct` keyword to guarantee that the fields are stored in the order defined and that there is no padding between them.
+This is useful when the data in instances will be accessed with bit offsets.

 ## Tuples

 Tuples are anonymous structs without specified field names.